Member Handbook

 • Cannot be provided in certain locations

-School-aged individuals ages 3 through 21 can get NC Innovations waiver services outside of school hours or during school hours if the student attends a private school.
-Your care manager can share additional information on when and where NC Innovations waiver services can be provided to individuals ages 3 through 21.
+School-aged participants ages 3 through 21 can get NC Innovations waiver services outside of school hours or during school hours if the student attends a private school.
+Your care manager can share additional information on when and where NC Innovations waiver services can be provided.

 Back to Top ▲

-Your care manager will help you understand the limits of your services, depending on the individual’s age and if school is in session, which include no more than a set number of hours of the combination of the following:
+Your care manager will help you understand the limits of your services, depending on the participant’s age and if school is in session.
+Only a set number of hours with combinations of the following are allowed.

 • Community networking